Three Peaks Walks

 - The nearest railway station is the one at Horton in Ribblesdale itself, which is about 800

 yards from the Pen-y-ghent Cafe.

-- What time of year is best to do the walk?
+- What time of year is best to do the Yorkshire Three Peaks Walk?

 - Most people do the Three Peaks Walk between May and September due to the available daylight.

 With an average time of 10 hours for a reasonably fit walker, you need to check how many hours light you

 will have outside of this period.
 If it is only getting light say by 8 and it is going dark by 5, then

 that is only 9 hours light.
 If you walk slower to enjoy the views and take more sandwich and photo breaks

 you could end up walking for 12 hours, so the start or end of your journey may need to be in the dark.
 If

 you want to walk any of it in the dark, the start is generally better, as you will be less tired and more